OpenEvalProject/evals/manuscripts/elife-48890/v3/manuscript.md

 **Figure 1.:** (A) A schematic of the novel human ventricular myocyte model for electrophysiology and calcium handling.
 Orange indicates components, substituted, or added, compared to the original ORd model.
 ‘SS’ indicates junctional subspace compartment, where calcium influx via L-type calcium current occurs and where calcium is released from the sarcoplasmic reticulum.
 ‘JSR’ and ‘NSR’ are junctional and network sarcoplasmic reticulum compartments, respectively.
 ‘Main cytosolic pool’ is the remaining intracellular space.
 Transmembrane currents are indicated with an ‘I’ in their name, with fluxes indicated as ‘J’.
 Components with a green underscore are modulated by CaMKII signalling.
 (B) The structure of the Lu-Vandenberg (Lu et al., 2001) Markov model used for the rapidly activating delayed rectifier repolarisation current (IKr).
 The transition rates are given in Appendix 1-15.3.5.

-## In-depth revision of the L-type calcium current
+### In-depth revision of the L-type calcium current

 The ICaL current was deeply revisited, particularly with respect to its driving force, based on biophysical principles.
 This reformulation is of relevance to almost all models of cardiac electrophysiology.

 The ICaL formulation in the ORd model is based on Hodgkin-Huxley equations, with the total current being a product of three components: 1) Open channel permeability, 2) A set of gating variables determining the fraction of channels being open, 3) The electrochemical driving force which acts on ions to move through the open channel based on the membrane potential and ionic concentrations on both sides of the membrane (more details in Appendix 1-5).
 In most Hodgkin-Huxley models of cardia currents, the driving force is computed as (V-Eion), that is, the membrane potential minus equilibrium potential, either computed from the Nernst equation, or measured experimentally.
 However, starting with the Luo-Rudy model (LRd) of 1994 (Luo and Rudy, 1994), the driving force of ions via ICaL in cardiac models is modelled based on the Goldman-Hodgkin-Katz (GHK) flux equation.
+The driving force based on the GHK equation is:

+$$
+\phi_{CaL}=z^{2}∙\frac{V∙F^{2}}{R∙T}∙\frac{S_{i}∙e^{\frac{z∙V∙F}{R∙T}}-S_{o}}{e^{\frac{z∙V∙F}{R∙T}}-1},
+$$

-The driving force based on the GHK equation is:φCaL=z2∙ V∙F2R∙T∙ Si∙ez∙V∙FR∙T-Soez∙V∙FR∙T-1,where z is the charge of the given ion, V is the membrane potential, F,R,T are conventional thermodynamic constants, and [S]i, [S]o are intracellular and extracellular activities of the given ionic specie.
-S=γ ∙m, where γ is the ionic activity coefficient and m the concentration (in either the intracellular or extracellular space, yielding Si or So).
+where z is the charge of the given ion, V is the membrane potential, F,R,T are conventional thermodynamic constants, and [S]i, [S]o are intracellular and extracellular activities of the given ionic specie. $S=\gamma∙m$, where $\gamma$ is the ionic activity coefficient and $m$ the concentration (in either the intracellular or extracellular space, yielding $S_{i}$ or $S_{o}$).

-## Determining ionic activity coefficients
+#### Determining ionic activity coefficients

 In order to compute the ionic driving force via the GHK equation, it is necessary to know the ionic activity coefficients of the intracellular (γi) and extracellular (γo) space.
 The Luo-Rudy model and other Rudy-family models use γo = 0.341 for extracellular space and γi = 1 for the intracellular space.
 Models based on the Shannon model (Shannon et al., 2004) use 0.341 for both intracellular and extracellular space, but we were unable to find the motivation for this change.

 The Debye-Hückel theory is commonly used to compute the activity coefficients.
+We used the Davies equation, which extends the basic Debye-Hückel equation to be accurate for ionic concentrations found in living cells (Mortimer, 2008):

+$$
+log⁡\gamma_{i}=-A∙z_{i}^{2}∙\frac{\sqrt{I}}{1+\sqrt{I}}-0.3∙I,
+$$

-We used the Davies equation, which extends the basic Debye-Hückel equation to be accurate for ionic concentrations found in living cells (Mortimer, 2008):log⁡γi= -A ∙zi2∙ I1+I-0.3∙I,where A is a constant (~0.5 for water at 25°C, ~0.5238 at 37°C), zi is the charge of the respective ion, and I is the ionic strength of the solution.
-The ionic strength is defined as:I=0.5∙ ∑imi∙zi2,where mi is the concentration of the i-th ionic specie present.
+where A is a constant (~0.5 for water at 25°C, ~0.5238 at 37°C), zi is the charge of the respective ion, and I is the ionic strength of the solution.
+The ionic strength is defined as:

+$$
+I=0.5∙\sumim_{i}∙z_{i}^{2},
+$$

+where mi is the concentration of the i-th ionic specie present.
 For concentrations in a study measuring properties of ICaL (Magyar et al., 2000), I is ca. 0.15-0.17.
 This warrants the use of Davies equation, which was shown to be accurate for I up to 0.5, unlike the basic Debye-Hückel equation, which is accurate for I up to 0.01 only (Mortimer, 2008).

 We implemented the computation of ionic coefficients based on the Davies equation dynamically, so that the activity coefficients are estimated at every simulation step.
 This allows accurate representation of the driving force when ionic concentrations are disturbed, such as at varying pacing rates, or during homeostatic imbalance.
 The dynamic computation is also used to estimate ionic activity coefficients for potassium and sodium flowing through the calcium channels, taking into account their different charge.

 Throughout our simulations, both intracellular and extracellular activity coefficients generally lie between 0.61 and 0.66.
 Importantly, this estimate shows that the intracellular and extracellular activity coefficients are relatively similar (corresponding to the broadly similar total concentration of charged molecules), in contrast with the original values.
 Particularly, the origin of the intracellular activity coefficient γi = 1 in the Luo-Rudy model is unclear, as by the Davies (or by any Debye-Hückel variant) equation, I would have to be zero, which is possible only when there are no ions present.

-## Activation curve extraction
+#### Activation curve extraction

 An additional improvement in the ICaL formulation is the estimation of its activation curve.
 In brief, we implement a consistent use of the GHK equation for the extraction of the activation curve and for the ICaL formulation in the ToR-ORd model.
 The activation curve is obtained via dividing the experimentally measured I-V relationship of the current by the expected driving force for each pulse potential (see Appendix 1-3 for a graphical overview of the process).
 However, we identified a theoretical inconsistency in previous cardiac models across species (e.g. Luo and Rudy, 1994; Hund et al., 2008; O'Hara et al., 2011; Shannon et al., 2004; Grandi et al., 2010; Carro et al., 2011): whereas the Nernstian driving force of (V-ECa) is used to derive the activation curve, the GHK driving force is then used to calculate ICaL.
 Indeed, experimental studies reporting the activation curve of ICaL generally use the Nernstian driving force of (V-ECa) with ECa being the experimentally measured reversal potential of approximately 60 mV.
 This is explicitly stated in Linz and Meyer (2000), and also the activation curve by Magyar et al. (2000) used in the ORd model is consistent with dividing the IV relationship with (V-60).

 In this study, we propose that, for consistency, the same equation needs to be applied both to obtain the activation curve from the I-V curve and to represent the driving force in the current formulation.
 Thus, in the ToR-ORd model, the activation curve for ICaL was obtained by dividing the I-V curve from Magyar et al. (2000) by the GHK-based driving force, computed using ionic activity coefficients based on the Davies equation (as explained in the previous Section) and intracellular and extracellular ionic concentrations as in Magyar et al. (2000).
-The following capped Gompertz function (a flexible sigmoid) was found to be the best fit to the resulting steady-state activation curve:d∞= 1.0763∙e-1.007∙e-0.0829∙Vfor V≤31.4978 1 otherwise, where V is the membrane potential.
+The following capped Gompertz function (a flexible sigmoid) was found to be the best fit to the resulting steady-state activation curve:

+$$
+d_{∞}=1.0763∙e^{-1.007∙e^{-0.0829∙V}}forV\leq31.49781otherwise,
+$$

+where V is the membrane potential.

-## Other ICaL changes
+#### Other ICaL changes

 20% of ICaL was placed in the main cytosolic space, consistent with the literature (Scriven et al., 2010).
 This increases the plateau-supporting capability of ICaL, given that the myoplasmic ICaL is subject to a weaker calcium-dependent inactivation than ICaL in the junctional subspace.
 Other minor changes are given in Appendix 1-15.3.3.

-## IKr replacement
+### IKr replacement

 The calibration of the ToR-ORd model’s AP morphology to experimental data resulted in problematic response to calcium blockade during an early phase of the model development when the original IKr formulation was used (further details in Appendix 1-12).
 ICaL block is known to shorten APD experimentally (O'Hara et al., 2011) but resulted in a major APD prolongation in simulations instead.
 This discrepancy could not be resolved through parameter optimisation.
 A mechanistic analysis revealed that this follows from the lack of ORd IKr activation, which is however not consistent with relevant experimental data (Lu et al., 2001).
 We therefore considered alternative IKr formulations and specifically the Lu-Vandenberg (Lu et al., 2001) Markov model (Figure 1B).
 The Lu-Vandenberg IKr model is based on extensive experimental data allowing the dissection of activation and recovery from inactivation and provided the best agreement with experimental data, specifically when considering the AP plateau potentials reported experimentally.
 In Appendix 1-12, we: (1) provide a detailed explanation of origins of AP prolongation following ICaL block in a model which manifests experimental data-like plateau potentials and which contains the ORd IKr formulation; (2) explain why this phenomenon occurs only in a model with experimental data-like plateau potentials, but not in the original high-plateau ORd model; (3) compare the ORd and Lu-Vandenberg IKr formulations with experimental data, demonstrating the good agreement with experimental data of the Lu-Vandenberg formulation but not the ORd.

 Following the inclusion of the Lu-Vandenberg IKr formulation, all models generated during model calibration exhibited APD shortening in response to ICaL block.

-## Changes in INa, I(Ca)Cl, IClb and IK1
+### Changes in INa, I(Ca)Cl, IClb and IK1

 The INa current formulation was replaced by an alternative human-based formulation (Grandi et al., 2010), given established limitations of the original model with regards to conduction velocity and excitability (O'Hara et al., 2011), comment on article from 05 Oct 2012).
 The Grandi INa model was updated to account for CaMKII phosphorylation (Appendix 1-15.3.1).